 The second day on the road

-– In this second day, we drove a little less than in the first day (574 miles / 923 km), which took just over 8 hours
+- In this second day, we drove a little less than on the first day (574 miles / 923 km), which took just over 8 hours

 - We spent about 12 hours on the road due to the several stops

 - In Albuquerque, try to visit the Sandia Peak.
 You can take the tramway for a beautiful view and during winter you can also ski